upstate-csci-236-master/master-program-recommender/README.md

 Since the averages will stay the same throughout the run of the program you may want to calculate them once at the start of the program.

-Recommendations
+# Recommendations

-When the user selects the recommend option the program should first prompt the user for the name of the user that the user wants recommendations for as follows:

-user?

-If the name that the user types in isn’t in the dictionary of ratings, the program should output the same list of books as when the user selects the averages option.
+When the program-user selects the recommend option the program should read the requested-user that the program-user wants recommendations for.
+If the name of the requested-user isn’t in the dictionary of ratings, the program should output the same list of books as when the program-user selects the averages option.

-If the name the user inputs is in the dictionary of ratings you should use the data in the dictionary to find the other users that are most similar to the user you are looking for recommendations for.
+If the name the program-user inputs is in the dictionary of ratings you should use the data in the dictionary to find the other recommendation-users that are most similar to the requested-user you are looking for recommendations for.

+# How to calculate recommendations

-The first step to do this is to calculate the similarities between your user and the other users.
+The first step to do this is to calculate the similarities between the requested-user and the other recommendation-users.
 We will use the dot product between the users’ lists of ratings to calculate their similarity.
 This means that we will multiply each element in your user’s list with the element at the same index in the other user’s list and sum the result.
 For example, if we were looking for a recommendation for Kalid we would do the following to calculate his similarity to Carlos:

 (0 * -5) + (0 * 0) + (1 * 3) + (-3 * 1) + (3 * 0) + (0 * 0) = 0 + 0 + 3 + -3 + 0 + 0 = 0

 Compute this similarity for each user in the dictionary.
 Store tuples containing first the similarity number and second the name of the other user in a list.
 You can use the list sort function to sort this list.

 Note that the user that you are looking for will always be in the dictionary.
-We are not interesting in how similar the user is to themselves.
+We are not interesting in how similar the requested-user is to themselves.
 You may find it helpful not to add the user to the list or to remove them after sorting.
-Note that the user will always be most similar to themselves.
+Note that the requested-user will always be most similar to themselves.

 Now that we have a list of the most similar users, we can use this to figure out which books to recommend.
-To generate recommendations take an average of the ratings of the three users with the highest similarity to the user you are looking for.
+To generate recommendations take an average of the ratings of the three recommendation-users with the highest similarity to the requested-user you are looking for.

 To average the ratings create a new list the same length as the list of books and filled with 0s.
 Loop through this list.
 For every index of this list loop through the first three users, add up their ratings and then divide by the number of non-zero ratings.
 If there are no non-zero ratings for a book you should not divide as you will get a divide by 0 error.

 Once you have calculated these averages, create a list of tuples that contain first the average rating and then the book title for all books that have non-zero ratings in the averages list.
 Then, sort this list.
 Now you have a list of books to recommend.

-Note that it must be possible for the user to choose options multiple times in any order and get the correct results each time.
+Note that it must be possible for the program-user to choose options multiple times in any order and get the correct results each time.

-Your program should match the expected output files provided in this repository.
+Your program should match the expected output files provided in the repository.

 # Development Strategy and Hints: